khulaifi95/Selfstudy/Reinforcement Learning/Notes/Lecture 2_MDP.md

 - The discount $\gamma\in[0,1]$ is the present value of future rewards.
 - The value of receiving reward $R$ after $k+1$ time steps is $\gamma^kR$.
-- Values immediate reward above delayed reward.
+- Values immediate reward **above** delayed reward.
   - $\gamma \rightarrow 0$ : myopic
   - $\gamma \rightarrow 1$ : far-sighted

-##### Why discount?
+#### 2.3 Why discount the reward?

-1. Mathematically convenient to discount rewards.
+1. Mathematically convenient to discount rewards for **convergence**.

 2. Avoids infinite returns in **cyclic** Markov processes.

-3. **Uncertainty** about the future may not be fully represented
+3. **Uncertainty** about the future may not be fully represented.

-4. If the reward is financial, immediate rewards may earn more interest than delayed rewards
+4. If the reward is financial, immediate rewards may earn more interest than delayed rewards.
-5. Animal/human behaviour shows **preference** for immediate reward
+5. Animal/human behaviour shows **preference** for immediate reward.

-It is sometimes possible to use *undiscounted* Markov reward processes (i.e. $γ$ = 1), e.g. if all sequences terminate.
+It is sometimes possible to use *undiscounted* Markov reward processes (i.e. $γ$ = 1).

+- e.g. All sequences terminate.

-#### 2.3 Value function
+#### 2.4 Value function

 The state value function $v(s)$ of an MRP is the long-term expected return starting from state $s$.
 $$